keithamoss/govhack-tools/index.md

 ### APIs as a Service

-Services like [Mashery](http://www.mashery.com/), [Apigee](https://apigee.com/about/), [ApiAxle](http://apiaxle.com/), [3scale](http://www.3scale.net/) provide a quick and easy means to bootstrap your API and provide a range of neat features on the side like analytics and easy inspection and diagnosis of API errors.
+Services like [Mashery](http://www.mashery.com/), [Apigee](https://apigee.com/about/), [ApiAxle](http://apiaxle.com/), and [3scale](http://www.3scale.net/) provide a quick and easy means to bootstrap your API and provide a range of neat features on the side like analytics and easy inspection and diagnosis of API errors.

 ### Building and designing your own API